-6) Keep all necessary documents:
+Keep all necessary documents:

-While it seems quite fair to get compensation for damaged or lost freight, it is more important to gather as much information and evidence as possible to avoid further improper load handling.
-Having an expert who can manage all of a shipper’s claims and paperwork is a great option to save money, time and peace-of-mind.
+While getting compensation for damaged or lost freight seems fair, it is more important to gather as much information and evidence as possible to avoid further improper load handling.
+Having an expert who can manage all a shipper’s claims and paperwork is a great option to save money, time, and peace-of-mind.